- BTI Communications Group

 Ransomware, The Real Threat Against Your Business!

 Ransomware is a real threat to organizations of all sizes.
 According to a study made by the Cybersecurity & Infrastructure Security Agency, in 2021 ransomware attacks increased by 62% compared to the previous year.
 Every 40 seconds ransomware is infecting a company’s network.
 As you are reading this, your company may be the next target of a criminal organization!
-Are you protected against Ransomware attacks?
+Do you have the business ransomware protection you need?

 What is Ransomware?

 Ransomware is malicious software that “kidnaps” your information by encrypting it and making it unavailable for your organization.
 It can spread as easily as a wildfire and infect your network environment in a matter of seconds!
-The only way you can recover your encrypted data is through ransom payment to the attackers.
+Without business ransomware protection, the only way you can recover your encrypted data is through ransom payment to the attackers.
 Once you pay the hackers the amount of their choosing, they will release your information by delivering you a decryption key, if you’re lucky.

 How the Ransom is Paid